lunanfoldomics/evoscope/README.md

 ## Why this project matters

+Evoscope was designed to build a synthetic multicellular world that is simple enough to remain interpretable, yet rich enough to generate structured morphodynamic regimes that can be learned by convolutional encoders.

-Evoscope is not intended to reproduce a specific organism.
+It is not intended to reproduce any specific organism.
 Instead, it asks a more fundamental question:

-> Can a minimal regulatory grammar generate multicellular states rich enough to be both biologically interesting and computationally learnable?
+> Can a minimal regulatory grammar generate multicellular states rich enough to be both biologically meaningful and computationally learnable?

-This makes Evoscope useful both for theoretical biology and for developing machine-learning strategies aimed at connecting morphology, regulation, and latent mesoscopic structure.
+This makes Evoscope relevant both to theoretical biology and to the development of machine-learning strategies aimed at connecting morphology, regulation, and latent mesoscopic structure.

 ---